gvwilson/thirdbit/src/fiction/in-heck/index.md

 but couldn't make out the words.

 The trip lasted only another hour.
-Peering between the boxes and the wagon's sideboards, Maddy watched as the landscape slowly dried out.
+Peering through the sideboards,
+Maddy watched the landscape slowly dry out.
-Willows gave way to tall grass, which in turn gave way to hard-packed earth sprinkled with weeds.
+Willows gave way to tall grass, which in turn gave way to hard-packed dirt sprinkled with weeds.
 Every bump in the road left a fresh bruise on her hips, and at one point she had to brace a box with her feet and push it back into place